Practice Development for Medical Expert Witnesses

 It’s common for doctors to tell me they have an old CV but nothing they’d send an attorney.

-While you need a CV for forensic work, you don’t have to reinvent the wheel.
-Here’s how to rejig your academic or job-seeking CV.
+You need a CV for forensic work but you don’t have to reinvent the wheel.

 The attorney owes a duty of due diligence to their client, including verifying you are a licensed physician.
 Make it easy for them to do so.